InfinityMods/WeiDU-FileChangelog/README.md

-# Tool for providing file changelog for Infinity Engine games with installed WeiDU mods.
+# Tool for providing the changelog of file modifications for Infinity Engine games with has installed WeiDU mods.